sluyters/PhDThesis/REVISIONS.md

 ## Chapter 6 - Addressing the Challenges of Radar-based Gesture Recognition
 - [x] Fix typo in computational complexity estimation: O(n ∗ k) should be O(n · k). `Section 6.2.5`
 - [x] Have you studied the effect of angle?
 It's mentioned "distance d from the radar and is orthogonal to the radar-hand direction". `Section 6.2.5`
-- [ ] In data normalization, discuss the transfer from one sensor to another one (Radar challenges)
+- [ ] In data normalization, discuss the transfer from one sensor to another one (Radar challenges) `Section 6.2.2`
   - Would learned features transfer between radars or models?
 So many formats: FFT-based, Doppler-based, point clouds, etc.

 ## Chapter 7 - Experimenting with Radar-based Gestures